JonU238/Project-Blindspot/README.md

 # Project Blindspot
 Project Blindspot got its name as during the 2024 solar eclipse I was living in the very cloudy city of Rochester NY.
 The main goal of the mission was to image the eclipse so I didn't miss it due to clouds.
 Dean and I worked on this project together.
 I did much of the administrative work ie. securing funding, communicating with profs and using the funds to buy parts.
 Both Dean and I had a hand in design, I did the circuits and some of the structure while Dean picked cameras and also worked on structures.

-A lovely [flight recap video](https://www.youtube.com/watch?v=tN8dJ-07hHI) can be found on  Deans' Youtube channel.
+A great [flight recap video](https://www.youtube.com/watch?v=tN8dJ-07hHI) can be found on  Deans' Youtube channel.

 ## System overview